In this section

 Any applicant who wishes for their application to progress must be able to satisfy our pre-employment check standard.
 Problems completing pre-employment checks can delay candidates both in receiving offers of employment and taking up positions, and so it is important to ensure that the appropriate steps are taken to enable the process to be completed without complication.

 Please note that all information will be handled securely, and in accordance with the relevant legislation and codes of practice.
-Only applicants who have been made a conditional offer of employment will have CRB and Occupational Health checks undertaken.
+Only applicants who have been made a conditional offer of employment will have DBS and Occupational Health checks undertaken.
 Unsuccessful applicants' documentation will be securely destroyed after interview.

 If you have any questions about the pre-employment checking process, please contact the Recruitment Team.